qwazr/extractor/README.md

 curl -XGET http://localhost:9091/extractor
 ```

-The function return the list of available parsers.
+The function returns the list of available parsers.

 ```json
 [